Frontier Living, 1880’s - Cover

 Suddenly, they trooped to the bunkhouse.
 They came out with rifles, mounted the horses, and emptied the corral.
 I could make out the ranch owner on his light-colored horse.
 Didn’t I wish I could shoot and kill with certainty?
 I wasn’t sure and didn’t know much about guns, so I sat slumped in the saddle.

 A man came out of the cook shack with an old dog.
 The dog was so old he could barely move.
 The man walked with him and threw a blanket in the sun for the dog to lie on.
-He then turned into the big barn and was gone for fifteen minutes.
+He then turned and walked into the big barn and was gone for fifteen minutes.
 The barn doors opened from the inside.

 Soon, a pair of led horses wearing harnesses came around the side of the barn and backed into the barn.
 The man drove out, sitting on the seat of a spring wagon, and headed off across the land toward where I knew the town lay.
 That had to be the cookie after supplies.